 The INTEGRIS-IPF clinical trial is studying PLN-74809, an oral investigational medicine designed to directly target the development of lung fibrosis (when tissue becomes damaged and scarred, affecting normal function of the organ).
-The medicine has been tested in over 280 individuals and was well tolerated.
+The medicine has been tested in over 450 subjects to date including healthy volunteers and patients and was well tolerated.
 It is taken orally once per day for 12 weeks.

 By stopping the cellular process that causes fibrosis, PLN-74809 may have the potential to slow or stop the progressive decline in lung function that happens with idiopathic pulmonary fibrosis, or IPF.
 This study will help establish the PLN-74809 safety profile and provide early insights on whether it affects the progression of the disease.

 What to expect in the INTEGRIS-IPF clinical trial